This post contains affiliate links.

 As with all of the innovative, travel-specific gadgets on the market today, the hifold is meant for a specific niche.
 It’s not going to be the right product for every family, and that’s ok.

 I also highly recommend it for families with mature 5 or 6 year olds who are on the smaller end of the growth curve.
 It’ll fit your peanuts really well, even when they don’t meet the minimum requirements for other popular booster seats.
+Update: We’ve been using it around town for several months now and my son still likes it!

 Where to get your hifold